FACULTY

 Assistant Professor

-The Dias Lab is broadly interested in the genetics of neurodevelopment.
-We are interested in better understanding the molecular mechanisms of neurodevelopmental disorders, including autism and intellectual disability.
+The Dias Lab is broadly interested in the genetic basis of human brain function.
+We are interested in better understanding the molecular mechanisms underlying the healthy human brain as well as neurodevelopmental, psychiatric, and neurodegenerative disorders.
 In order to do this, we are tackling two major challenges in the field- cellular and clinical heterogeneity.

 Joaquin Espinosa PhD